 The phenomenal success of the iPod proved key to Apple’s growth.
 The gadget became as much of a cultural fixture of 2005 as CSI, Guitar Hero and Carrie Underwood on American Idol.

-Demand for the iPod could hardly have been greater, with the product line seeing a whopping 525 percent unit growth in the preceding three months.
+Demand for the iPod could hardly have been greater, with the product line seeing a whopping 525% unit growth in the preceding three months.
 In all, it commanded approximately 65% of the portable music player market.

 Apple wins with iTunes and Apple Stores, too

 But Apple wasn’t a one-trick pony, either.
 While the iTunes music store pioneered a whole new way to sell music, Apple’s online store went from strength to strength.
 In the non-digital world, brick-and-mortar Apple Stores continued to expand.
 (Apple had just opened its first store outside the United States.)